 Other business models include paying for support and documentation, or a free basic version with chargeable add-ons.

 The pros and cons

-At Iteracy we use open source systems extensively, from web hosting to mailing lists, fora (yes, that's the plural of forum!) and e-learning.
+At Iteracy, we use open source systems extensively, from web hosting to mailing lists, forums and e-learning.
 We could build these systems ourselves but it wouldn't be economical for our clients to commission the work, so we make use of open source systems and customise them as required.

 In the past, open source systems were not user-friendly and required a high level of technical ability to install and configure.
 Because new versions are continually being released, many have improved greatly and are now robust, professional and fairly easy even for people with limited technical knowledge to use.
 Documentation is generally much better and discussion boards will invariably answer any question that you might have.